TJ Friedl Player Props: Reds vs. Nationals

 TJ Friedl At The Plate

-- Friedl is hitting .277 with 17 doubles, three triples, eight home runs and 28 walks.
+- Friedl has 17 doubles, three triples, nine home runs and 28 walks while hitting .277.

-- He ranks 31st in batting average, 41st in on base percentage, and 81st in slugging among qualifying batters in MLB play.
+- He ranks 31st in batting average, 43rd in on base percentage, and 73rd in slugging among qualifying hitters in MLB play.

-- In 24 games this year (27.3%), Friedl has picked up an RBI, and in eight of those games (9.1%) he had two or more.
-He has also driven home three or more of his team's runs in four contests.
+- Friedl has driven in a run in 25 games this season (28.1%), including nine games with more than one RBI (10.1%).
+He has also driven in three or more of his team's runs in five contests.

+- He has scored in 34 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.